cisagov/ScubaGear/docs/misc/scubaconfiganalyzer-for-developers.md

-# Config Analyzer Schema Maintenance (Rego ↔ JSON)
+# Scuba Config Analyzer for Developers

 This guide is for **ScubaGear developers**.
 It explains how the `Start-SCuBAConfigAnalyzer` cmdlet's baseline rules relate to the Rego policies, and exactly what a developer must do to